 Yochanan (John) 1:14 [interpreted]

 14 And the Word became flesh and tabernacled among us….

 In Leviticus 23, Yahweh commands that all native-born Israelites who live in the Land of Israel must make a pilgrimage up to Jerusalem three times a year.
-One of these three annual pilgrimages is the fall Feast of Tabernacles.
+One of these three annual pilgrimages is the Feast of Tabernacles.
 During this feast, all Israel must dwell in tabernacles (temporary dwellings) for seven days.
 In Hebrew, these temporary dwellings are called Sukkot.
 In English, they are often called ‘booths’.